gabrieledigiu-maker/ae-comfyui-SeedVR2/README.md

 ## Features

-- ✅ One-click AI upscaling from inside AE
+- ✅ One-click AI upscaling from inside After Effects
 - ✅ GPU accelerated with BlockSwap — runs on 12-16GB VRAM
 - ✅ Supports single images and PNG sequences
-- ✅ Same pipeline as the ComfyUI node (4 phases: encode → DiT → decode → post-process)
+- ✅ Same 4-phase pipeline as the ComfyUI node (encode → DiT → decode → post-process)
 - ✅ Color correction (LAB, Wavelet, HSV, AdaIN)
-- ✅ Configurable BlockSwap, tiling, and resolution
+- ✅ Video and Image presets for quick setup
+- ✅ Stop button to cancel processing at any time
-- ✅ Output saved next to your AE project, auto-imported into the timeline
+- ✅ Output auto-imported into the timeline

 ---